-Here are some of the key pros and cons to using Airbnb and short-term rentals as an investment strategy.
+Here are some of the key pros and cons of using Airbnb and short-term rentals as an investment strategy.

 It May Be More Lucrative Than Traditional Renting

-In Seattle, for example, the average apartment rents for about $2,000 per month.
+In Seattle, for example, the average apartment rents for $2,197 a month, according to October 2021 data.
 That represents $24,000 gross income if the tenant signed a 12-month lease.

-But what if you went the Airbnb route?
-According to AirDNA, the average daily rate for an Airbnb rental in Seattle is about $150, and units are occupied an average of 270 days out of the year.
-If you rented out your Airbnb for $150 per night for a total 270 nights per year, it’s possible to rake in $40,500 in gross revenue from the rental.
+But what if you were to go the Airbnb route?
+According to vacation home rental agency AirDNA, the average daily rate for an Airbnb rental in Seattle is about $157, with an occupancy rate of 77%.
+If you were to rent out your Airbnb for $150 per night for a total of 270 nights per year, for example, it’s possible to rake in $40,500 in gross revenue from the rental.
 That’s $16,000 more than you’d make through traditional renting.

-These numbers only reflect gross revenue: Your actual revenues could be higher if the property appreciates in value.
-Your net revenue also could be much lower due to different costs of owning and managing properties.
+These numbers only reflect gross revenue.
+Your actual amounts could be higher if the property appreciates in value.
+Your net revenue also could be much lower due to the different costs of owning and managing properties.

 You'll Get a Diversified Portfolio of Tenants

 With traditional renting, you are putting your eggs in a single basket with one tenant.
-This can work out fine if the tenant is financially reliable and stays for a long time.
-But if they ever miss rent payments or simply vanish in the night, your income takes an immediate hit that’s hard to immediately replace.
+That can work out fine if the tenant is financially reliable and stays for a long time.
+But if they ever miss rent payments or simply vanish in the night, your income takes an immediate hit that’s hard to replace immediately.

 With an Airbnb rental, you are collecting income from different tenants on a regular basis.
-Each renter represents a very small percentage of your total income, so if any of them cancel at the last minute or otherwise flake on paying, it may not have much impact.
+Each renter represents a very small percentage of your total income, so if any of them cancels at the last minute or otherwise balks on paying, it might not have much impact.

-In San Francisco, for example, you can’t rent out any part of a property unless it is your primary residence, defined as your staying on the property at least 275 nights a year.
-And it is illegal to have more than 90 nights of “un-hosted” rentals, meaning you aren’t present while guests are there.
+In San Francisco, for example, you can’t rent out any part of a property unless it is your primary residence, defined as your staying there at least 275 nights a year.
+And it is illegal to have more than 90 nights of “unhosted” rentals, meaning that you aren’t present while guests are there.

-In many cases, these restrictions were put in place to ensure adequate housing supply for residents, but they likely cut down the potential earnings for someone looking to make money through Airbnb.
+In many cases, these restrictions were put in place to ensure an adequate housing supply for residents, but they likely cut down the potential earnings for someone who is looking to make money through Airbnb.

 Many cities are still deciding whether to regulate short-term rentals.
 That uncertainty makes it very risky to purchase a property with Airbnb rentals in mind.

-An Airbnb property is likely to be more work-intensive, because it will fall on you, the owner, to ensure the property is in tip-top shape all the time.
+An Airbnb property is likely to be more work-intensive, because it will fall on you, the owner, to ensure that it is in tip-top shape all the time.
 There are also things you will likely need to provide that you wouldn’t normally provide to a single tenant, such as:

-- High-quality furniture, decor, appliances, and amenities.
-If you want to impress potential Airbnb tenants, you may need to invest some cash to make sure the place looks and feels classy.
-Airbnb guests want to feel like they are staying in a high-end unit.
+- High-quality furniture, decor, appliances, and amenities: If you want to impress potential Airbnb tenants, you may need to invest some cash to make sure the place looks and feels classy.
+Airbnb guests want to feel that they are staying in a high-end unit.

-- Cable TV, WiFi, and more.
-If you rent to a single tenant, it will usually be their responsibility to hook up the cable TV, WiFi, subscribe to Netflix, and so forth.
+- Cable TV, Wi-Fi, and more: If you rent to a single tenant, it will usually be their responsibility to hook up the cable TV and Wi-Fi.
 Airbnb tenants, on the other hand, usually expect these things to be in place during their stay, so the cost of this technology—and maintenance—falls to you.